Drug court: Canada

-Drug treatment courts (DTCs) are a recent phenomenon in the Canadian criminal justice system.
-The first Canadian DTC commenced in Toronto in 1998.
-The Federal Government currently supports Edmonton (December 2005), Winnipeg (January 2006), Ottawa (March 2006), Regina (October 2006), Toronto (1998), and Vancouver (2001).
-Hamilton, Calgary and Durham have also recently initiated DTCs.
+The first drug treatment court was opened in Toronto in 1998 with federal funding from Justice Canada's Drug Treatment Court Funding Program.
+The program expanded to Vancouver, British Columbia in 2001, Edmonton, Alberta in December 2005, Winnipeg, Manitoba in January 2006, Ottawa, Ontario in March 2006, Regina, Saskatchewan in October 2006, Calgary in 2007, Hamilton and Durham.

 New Zealand

 A five-year pilot Alcohol and Other Drug Treatment Court was opened in Auckland, New Zealand, in 2012, the first of its type for the country.
 Since the pilot was established, 46% of participants have graduated.
 According to the New Zealand Drug Foundation, this rate is six times higher than that achieved by most ‘voluntary’ rehabilitation programmes.
 Graduates were 62% less likely to reoffend and 71% less likely to return to prison in the first 12 months after treatment.
 When non-graduates were included in the analysis, 54% (of participants overall) were less likely to reoffend and 58% less likely to go back to prison in the following 12 months.